HireTigers Virtual Career Fair FAQs

 This fall's virtual fair will take place on Handshake on Friday, Sept.
 17. We encourage you to think broadly about the employers you want to meet, and expand your ideas of which employers may be of interest to you.

 Over the course of the day, you’ll be able to schedule 10-minute one-on-one meetings with employers, as well as sit in on 30-minute group meetings between employers and small groups of students.

 - When does the Fall HireTigers Virtual Career Fair take place?

 You can view the employers attending and find other information about the fair in Handshake.
-Check back often as new employers will be added through Feb.
-8.
+Check back often as new employers will continue to be added.

 - When does the fair open, how do I register, and what does that mean?